jakub530/FlashCards-front/README.md

 ## Introduction

 This repository contains a frontend code of the https://flashcards-jj.com.
-It is website designed to assist with learning via use of flashcards.
+It is website designed to assist with learning, especially language learning via use of flashcards.

 ## How to use website step by step